ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

   ``[%sig: val a : int [%%i some_signature_item_node]]``

-Note that when anti-quoting in a pattern context you must always use the ``?`` in the anti-quotation extension as its payload should always be a pattern in the same way it must always be an expression in an expression context.
+Note that when anti-quoting in a pattern context you must always use the ``?`` in the anti-quotation extension as its payload should always be a pattern the same way it must always be an expression in an expression context.

-As you may have noticed, you can anti-quote expressions which type differs from the type of the whole metaquot extension point.
+As you may have noticed, you can anti-quote expressions which type differs from the type of the whole ``metaquot`` extension point.
 Eg you can write:

 .. code:: ocaml
           let structure_item = [%stri let [%p some_pat] : [%t some_type] = [%e some_expr]]